Tuesday, March 9, 2021

 remember the first time I saw a customer with a dog in a store.
 It was in the local True Value.
 A woman was in the paint section with two dogs in tow.
 They were those little yapping Yorkshire lap dogs which circled her repeatedly.
 She appeared to be in a tangled mess as the leashes wrapped around her legs.
 One dog shot a pile of dookie on the floor.
 I know they were likely service dogs, but now someone needed to service the floor with a mop.
 Today, it's common for pet owners to go into a store with their dog or fly with them on a plane.

 The last time I flew, I stepped in dog shit on the airplane and in the airport.
 That was it for me.
-While the pandemic grounded most us, I had already vowed not to board an airplane again until the airlines sorted all this out.
+While the pandemic grounded most of us, I had already vowed not to board an airplane again until the airlines sorted all this out.
 In 1986, Congress passed the Air Carrier Access Act which required airlines to carry any animal that "assists the customer with physical, emotional, psychiatric or medical support."
 The number of pets flying the dog friendly skies skyrocketed.
-Travelers wanting to avoid the charge for flying an animal started declaring their dogs service pets, a designation that until recently required no formal training or certification.
+Travelers wanting to avoid the charge for flying an animal started declaring their dogs as service pets, a designation that until recently required no formal training or certification.
 It's sort of like using someone's disabled permit to get a better parking spot.

 In December of 2020, the Department of Transportation announced new guidelines in regards to emotional support animals which are no longer considered service pets.
 Some airlines restrict service pets to specific animals and breeds.
 Delta was sued recently by a passenger who was bitten in the face while seated on a flight.
 Apparently someone needed a vicious dog for emotional support in order to fly and the animal attacked a fellow traveller.
 In response to the litigation, Delta required "confirmation of animal training" and banned pit bulls as service pets.